Capital Wheel: Passenger gondolas

 The Capital Wheel has 42 climate-controlled gondolas, including one VIP gondola, and can carry 336 passengers at maximum.
 CWA Construction, a Swiss manufacturer, built the passenger gondolas that Cianbro installed for The Capital Wheel.

 Each glass-enclosed gondola weighs 1,500 lb, measures approximately 6 feet long by 5 feet wide by 5 feet high (1.8m by 1.5m by 1.5m) and holds eight passengers or up to 1,380 lb.

 The gondolas have interior lights and two-way, individual communication with the operator, and their doors open facing the harbor, for an unobstructed view of the Washington Monument, U.S. Capitol, Alexandria, Virginia, and Prince George's County, Maryland.

-Ride Availability and Cost
+Ride availability and cost

-On its regular schedule as of December 2020, the Capital Wheel is open from noon to 8 P.M.
-Monday through Thursday and 10 A.M. to 8 P.M.
+On its regular schedule as of June 2023, the Capital Wheel is open from 4 P.M. to 10 P.M.
+Monday through Thursday and 10 A.M. to 10 P.M.
 Friday through Sunday.
-Tickets cost $15 for adults, $13.50 for seniors, and $11.25 for children.
-The VIP gondola costs $50 and can seat 4 people.
+Tickets cost $17 for adults and $13.50 for children.
+The VIP gondola costs $50 per person and can seat 4 people.